grpc-ecosystem/grpc-codelabs/codelabs/gRPC_Cpp_OpenTelemetry_Plugin/README.md

 - [start_here](start_here/) directory serves as a starting point for the codelab.
-- [completed](completed/) directory showcases the finished code, giving you a peak of how the final implementation should look like.
+- [completed](completed/) directory showcases the finished code, giving you a peek of how the final implementation should look like.